Automatic Reminiscence Therapy for Dementia: Related Work

 \section{Related Work}

 The origin of chatbots goes back to 1966 with the creation of ELIZA \cite{weizenbaum1966eliza} by Joseph Weizenbaum at MIT.
-Its implementation consisted in pattern matching and substitution methodology.
+Its implementation consisted of pattern matching and substitution methodology.
 Recently, data driven approaches have drawn significant attention.
 Existing work along this line includes retrieval-based methods \cite{ji2014information}\cite{wu2016sequential} and generation-based methods\cite{serban2016building}\cite{serban2017hierarchical}.
-In this work we focus on generative models, where sequence-to-sequence algorithm that uses RNNs to encode and decode inputs into responses is a current best practice.
+In this work we focus on generative models, where sequence-to-sequence algorithms that use RNNs to encode and decode inputs into responses is a current best practice.

 Our conversational agent uses two architectures to simulate a specialized reminiscence therapist.
 The block in charge of generating questions is based on the work \textit{Show, Attend and Tell} \cite{xu2015show}.
 This work generates descriptions from pictures, also known as image captioning.
-In our case, we focus on generating questions from pictures.
+In our case, we focus on generating questions from pictures involving the user's life.
 Our second architecture is inspired by \textit{Neural Conversational Model} from \cite{vinyals2015neural} where the author presents an end-to-end approach to generate simple conversations.
 Building an open-domain conversational agent is a challenging problem.
 As addressed in \cite{zhang2018personalizing} and \cite{ghandeharioun2019approximating}, the lack of a consistent personality and lack of long-term memory which produces some meaningless responses in these models are still unresolved problems.